It's Essential to Act on Climate Emergencies Unfolding on a Heating, Flooding, Fiery Planet but a Mistake for Biden to Declare One

 I'm with the longtime climate campaigner Bill McKibben (his latest dispatch) and Princeton Class of '22 grad Hannah Reynolds (in The Nation) on the deeply broken and dangerous state of humanity's relationships with energy and climate.

-But I disagree with McKibben, Reynolds and dozens more on the merits, political and practical, of Biden moving from his appropriate rhetoric now - saying we're in an emergency and why - to the formal step.
+But I disagree with McKibben, Reynolds and dozens more on the merits, political and practical, of Biden moving from his appropriate rhetoric now - saying we're in an emergency and why - to the formal step of a declaration.

 My reasoning is both practical and political, drawing a lot on the deeply-researched argument of Elizabeth Goitein at the Brennan Center for Justice and that of Bonnie Kristian, both of whom have been warning about the potential for executive abuse of power and limits of the tool for years.
 See Kristian's 2019 commentary "America's abuse of national emergencies is the real national emergency."